Tsavo Park Entry Fees & Rules 2026

 The Kenya Wildlife Service (KWS) officially gazetted new park entry fees in late September 2025 under the Wildlife Conservation and Management (Access and Conservation) (Fees) Regulations, 2025.
-This is the first major fee revision in nearly 20 years, replacing rates that had remained unchanged since 2007.
+This is the first major fee revision in nearly 18 years, replacing rates that had remained unchanged since 2007.
+It’s important to note that the Park entry fees do not change every year and next revision is unlikely for the next few years.

 The new fees took effect on October 1, 2025, but were temporarily suspended by a High Court order on October 2, 2025, following a petition by the Kenya Tourism Federation (KTF).
 Despite the injunction, the KWSPay system on eCitizen continues to display and charge the new 2025 rates, pending the court’s final decision expected in November 2025.